Coronavirus travel health

 Crime

-Crime levels are low, but street crimes and burglaries do occur, sometimes involving violence.
-Vehicles have been taken at gunpoint.
+Crime levels have escalated, with armed robberies increasingly common.
 Avoid walking in the downtown areas of Mbabane and Manzini after dark and do not travel around in remote rural areas unless in a group.
-There is often an increase in criminal activity during the festive season.
+There is often an increase in criminal activity during the pre-Christmas festive season.

 Keep valuables in a safe place and avoid carrying large amounts of money or wearing conspicuous jewellery.

-Avoid travelling into or out of Eswatini by road at night.
-There have been numerous incidences of car hijackings on major routes from South Africa and Mozambique.
+Vehicles have been taken at gunpoint.
+There have been numerous incidences of car hijackings on major routes from South Africa and Mozambique and the Mbabane- Manzini corridor.
+Avoid travelling by car at night.

 Political Situation